Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 What Is Betrayal at Baldur's Gate?

-As they explore, heroes collect items, trigger events, and discover omens.
+As heroes explore, they collect items, trigger events, and discover omens.
 Each omen triggers a haunt roll — and when the haunt finally triggers, the Betrayal Book reveals which player becomes the traitor and what terrifying scenario unfolds.
 The remaining heroes must work together to stop the traitor's plan before it succeeds.

 The Two Phases